dayeya/python-client-server/README.md

 My Client-Server Application

 My Client-Server Application is an application that allows clients to connect to a server and exchange data over a network.
 This comprehensive guide serves as your gateway to the world of My Client-Server Application.
-Here, you'll discover the amazing features, installation process, usage instructions, and contribution guidelines.
+Here, you'll discover the features, installation process, usage instructions, and contribution guidelines.
 Table of Contents

     Features